FreedomBen/breakout71/Readme.md

 - 2x speed after bouncing on puck
 - the more balls are close to a brick, the more combo is gained when breaking it.
 If only one ball, loose one point or reset
 - ball avoids brick of wrong color
+- puck slowly follows desired  position, but +1 combo

 ## Hard perk ideas
 - accelerometer controls coins and balls
 - [colin] side pucks - same as above but with two side pucks : hard to know where to put them
+- [colin] Perk: second puck in the middle of the screen

 ## ideas to sort
 - wind : move coins based on puck movement not position